Dr. Kai-Philipp Kairies working in a meetingDr. Kai-Philipp Kairies working in a meeting

-The effect did not receive much attention during the first generations of LIBs because the use cases for those batteries were mainly consumer electronics which are rarely subject to the conditions that foster lithium plating.
+Initially, lithium plating received little attention because early LIBs were primarily used in consumer electronics, where conditions rarely caused the problem.
 Now that LIBs are the motor on our path to sustainable transportation and finding more usage in electric vehicles (EVs) and larger grid applications, the conditions under which lithium-ion batteries must function safely and reliably are widening.
 In this article, I will explain why the conditions under which the batteries are used in electric vehicles can lead to lithium plating and examine the effects it has on the cells.

 This article will introduce many new terms around lithium plating.
-Because not everyone is a battery expert, let me explain a few foundational terms to help us ease into the subject of plating:
+Because not everyone is a battery expert, here’s a quick explanation of key terms to help you get started.

 Lithium plating occurs when the electrochemical potential of the anode is equal to or lower than the potential of metallic lithium.
 This means the lithium ions that arrive at the anode cannot distinguish the anode material from metallic lithium and deposit in the metallic form instead of the desired intercalation into the anode.